La Fortuna, San Carlos: Climate

 Due to being in the tropics, the climate of La Fortuna and Costa Rica in general does not vary greatly like those areas in the temperate zones.
 The four seasons are not all experienced in La Fortuna, which means one can expect close to 12 hours of daylight at any time of the year.
 The biggest changes in temperature are the effect of the wet and dry seasons.
 With the dry season being more subject to direct and intense sunlight, there is a resulting higher average temperature of above 25 C (77 F).
 The wet season, however, usually includes higher levels of humidity which may be perceived as very warm.
 The annual average temperature in La Fortuna is between 20 C and 26 C (68 F to 78 F).

-Medical Care and Local Business
+Medical care and local business

 La Fortuna has a medical clinic, but serious injuries may require a medical evacuation.
 La Fortuna also has a veterinary clinic, dentist office, police station, gas station, 3 banks, 3 groceries, restaurants (in addition to those in the resorts), a post office, thrift shops, clothing stores, and a hardware store.